qlu-lab/DONUTS/README.md

 The main inputs are GWAS summary statistics and genetic covariance intercept in [LD score regression](https://github.com/bulik/ldsc) to accounts for potential sample overlap among input GWAS.
 Basically, there are 2 steps:

 1. run [LD score regression](https://github.com/bulik/ldsc) using any pair of the input GWAS summary statistics to get the genetic covariance intercept.
-2. read the summary statistics into R as data.frame, and run `donuts()` function in our `donuts` package.
+2. read the summary statistics into R as data.frame, and run `donuts()` function in our `DONUTS` package.
     * depending on the trait and/or research purpose, 2 or 3 GWAS can be used as input and you can specify it using the `mode` argument---see details beblow and also in the function's help page.
     * if needed, assortative mating at each locus can be specified using the `alpha` argument